ArroyoLabs/erdiko-drupal/README.md

 	It is because the vendor folder should be for your composer libraries.
 Since drupal 7 and below are not composer compatible we thought it best to put it somewhere more isolated.
 All erdiko mash up libraries that aren't composer based should go in /lib.

+2. I'm using a CDN what do I do?

+	It's still a good idea to do the symlink to your files folder from your app, but it's not required.
+Make sure files in your native drupal site are being served from the CDN.
+When you are theming your content retrieved from drupal check to see if the returned file (image) url is using your CDN.
+If not run it through the drupal to get the CDN version of the file.  $drupal->file_create_url($uri)

-2. What about Drupal 8?
+3. What about Drupal 8?

 	When drupal 8 finally gets released we may have to create a new branch of the module that is 8 compatible.
 You would install it via, composer require 8.0.*.
 Depending on how Drupal 8 matures, you may be able to directly run drupal under any framework without extra glue... only time will tell :-)

-3. I found a bug, what do I do?
+4. I found a bug, what do I do?

 	Submit an issue, https://github.com/arroyolabs/erdiko-drupal/issues

-4. I want to contribute
+5. I want to contribute

 	Please fork and submit a pull request or drop us a line.